stianjsu/messeption/messeption/readme.md

 ## Comment on posts (User story 3)
-As an interactive user, an individual who wishes to interact with other people's posts by sharing their opinion on that spesific topic.
+An interactive user wishes to interact with other people's posts by sharing their opinion on that specific topic.

 ### Important details for reading
 - Ability to view other comments on posts